apache/hudi/website/docs/quick-start-guide.md

 );
 ```

-Here is the example of creating a COW table without primary key.
+Here is an example of creating a COW table without primary key.

 ```sql
 -- create a non-primary key table